 - Beads (optional)

-2. Pinch off a small piece of air dry clay (maybe a tablespoon or two) and roll into a ball between your hands.
+Pinch off a small piece of air dry clay (maybe a tablespoon or two) and roll it into a ball between your hands.

-6. Repeat process with additional leaves and clay balls.
+Repeat the process with additional leaves and clay balls.

-8. If desired, paint the clay leaf print with watercolors.
-Here’ are Maia’s leaf prints above.
+If desired, paint the clay leaf print with watercolors.
+Here are Maia’s leaf prints.